rancher/docs/content/os/v1.x/en/about/running-rancher-on-rancherOS/_index.md

 ---
-title: Running Rancher on RancherOS
+title: Tips on using Rancher v1.x with RancherOS
 weight: 302
----

-## Tips on using Rancher v1.x with RancherOS
 ---

 RancherOS can be used to launch [Rancher](/rancher/) and be used as the OS to add nodes to Rancher.